rksouthee/linkers-and-loaders/chapter_06/README.md

 > Some library formats put the directory at the front of the library while others put it at the end.
 What practical
 > difference does it make?

+Symbol lookup might be quicker if the directory is at the front of the library since it doesn't need to read in the whole file.
+Having the directory at the back may help speedup updates since it may not need to reorganize the entire file.

 ### Exercise 6.5

 > Describe some other situations where weak externals and weak definitions are useful.